-The performing arts certificate provides students with an additional set of marketable skills.
-Students develop knowledge of standard theatrical operating procedures as well as principles and practices of theater accessibility for deaf people, allowing them to work in professional, regional, and community theater.
-The certificate also provides a solid foundation for both deaf and hearing students who wish to pursue further education in film, video, theater, and related forms of performing arts.
+The performing arts certificate program offers deaf, hard-of-hearing, and hearing students the opportunity to develop knowledge of standard theatrical operating procedures as well as principles and practices of theater accessibility for deaf people, allowing them to work in professional, regional, and community theater.
+It also provides a solid foundation for those who wish to pursue further education in film, video, theater, and related forms of performing arts.

 Applies technical, performing, script analysis, stage management, and other skills to an actual theatrical production.
 Students contract with a faculty mentor for responsibilities and the appropriate credit expectations.
 In addition to production responsibilities, students are expected to complete reading and writing assignments connected to the production.
 This course is repeatable for credit.

 Choose three of the following: